Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/3-introduction-to-parachain-consenus-slides.md

 NPoS, Parachains Consensus and Gov all live on the **Relay Chain**

 Notes:
-For now you can think of the Polkadot Relay Chain as normal blockchain and we will slowly build it up uncovering what it truly does
+For now you can think of the Polkadot Relay Chain as normal blockchain and we will slowly build it up uncovering what it truly does.

 ---